awewsomegamer/PyotorComputer/README.md

 An 8-bit computer I built for my parents

 # What
 This is an 8-bit computer.
-It is meant to be like a Commodore 64 with some improvements.
-There will be a custom assembler that will be used for `.asm` files and a custom emulator used for emulating the operating system and hardware components.
+There will be a custom assembler that will be used for `.asm` files and a custom emulator used for emulating the kernal and hardware components.

 ## Emulator
 The emulator is designed to follow closely with how the real hardware will work.
-Optimizations will be prevalent on the smaller steps (not using a PLA and suc (as the real CPU would), just directly preforming the instruction).
+Optimizations will be prevalent on the smaller steps (not using a PLA and such (as the real CPU would), just directly preforming the instruction).

 # Specs
 `Processor` - 65C02<br>